codeceptjs/configure/README.md

 }
 ```

-* For Puppeteer, TestCafe, Nigthmare, Playwright: it enables `show: true`.
+* For Puppeteer, TestCafe, Playwright: it enables `show: true`.
 * For WebDriver with Chrome or Firefox browser: it adds `--headless` option to chrome/firefox options inside `desiredCapabilities`.

 ### setHeadedWhen